ctSkennerton/GTDBLite/README.md

 is under active development elsewhere.
 Anyone looking to setup their own database from scratch should look there.

+## Installation
 It uses your username on the server to login so you need to make sure everyone uses their server username in the GTDB.
 To set it up you need to do the following (i think - has been a while since I had to do a full setup):

 1. Install postgres somewhere.
 2. Logon to the postgres DB as the root or postgres user.